Chatlus/chatlus-docs/docs/source/development.rst

 Frontend
 --------

-Technologies are currently Dart and Flutter, as well as Android Studio Goes in ``/frontend/``
+Technologies are currently Dart and Flutter, as well as Android Studio.

+Goes in ``/frontend/``

 ^^^^^^^^^^^^^
 Prerequisites